gomorpheus/morpheus-docs/getting_started/installation/distributed/3node/3node.rst

     [root@app-server-1 ~] rabbitmqctl stop_app
     [root@app-server-1 ~] morpheus-ctl stop rabbitmq

 #.
-Still on the SOT node, we need to copy the secrets for RabbitMQ.
-Copy the erlang cookie and join the other nodes to the SOT node.
+Then on the SOT node, we need to copy the secrets for RabbitMQ.

    Begin by copying secrets from the SOT node to the other nodes.